 Departing from Embankment Pier, its route guides diners elegantly down towards the banks of West London and Battersea Park, before turning around and heading back towards the striking setting of Tower Bridge.

 Whilst you wait to step aboard is their bar ‘The Pier’.
 Conveniently located on the historic Victoria Embankment and offering sensational river views, The Pier is suited to an intimate catch up, after-work drink or pre-dinner aperitif.

-A floating Chinese dining experience along the banks of Regents Canal is Feng Shang Princess.
-Plating up hand-crafted Chinese cuisine, this Asian restaurant combines traditional and modern innovations washed down with fine-wines, cocktails and champagnes.
+A floating Chinese boat dinner experience along the banks of Regents Canal is Feng Shang Princess.
+Plating up hand-crafted Chinese cuisine, this Asian restaurant combines traditional and modern innovations washed down with fine wines, cocktails and champagnes.

 The elaborately decorated and bright red barge situated between Primrose Hill and Regents Park offers a wide range of dumplings, soups, duck specials and beef dishes, all in the beautiful surroundings of the canal.

 Voted the best Chinese restaurant in Primrose Hill, they’re also known as an alternative venue for any Chinese food lovers looking to host a party or wedding.